oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### Tests

-Add tests for new generic device DAL Modify all tests to track new added properties
+Add tests for new VM device DAL Modify all tests to track new added properties

 #### Expected unit-tests